Australian Striped Hawk Moth

 The caterpillars have been reported to feed on :

-The caterpillars were a food source for Aborigines in central Australia.
+Aborigines in central Australia used these caterpillars as food.
 Aborigines starved the caterpillars for a day or two before roasting them.
 The cooked larvae were said to have a pleasant savoury taste and could be stored for a long time.
 The caterpillars were a unique food source in the middle of the desert.
 Through the thousands of years of Aboriginal culture, the caterpillars came to be regarded as sacred totems of the local Arrernte people.
 The local name for this totemic caterpillar is 'Ayepe-arenye', often anglicised as 'Yeperenye' or 'Yipirinya'.
 The prefix 'Ayepe' is the local name for the Tar Vine, which around Alice Springs, is the primary foodplant of the Hyles livornicoides caterpillar.
 Sadly this wild vine is being displaced around Alice Springs by the alien Buffel Grass (Cenchrus ciliaris), which Hyles livornicoides caterpillars cannot eat.

 The caterpillars grow to a length of about 5.5 cms.
 If they can, the caterpillars burrow into the soil to pupate.
 Otherwise they pupate in a crevice or under debris.
 The pupa has a length of about 3 cms.